geomatics-io/ObjectListView/docs/index.rst

 Technical details
 -----------------

-I've started keeping a :ref:`technical blog <blog>` documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.
+I've kept a :ref:`technical blog <blog>` documenting some of the efforts that were required to solve some of the problem encountered within the ObjectListView.

 * :ref:`Enabling disabling (20 May 2014)<blog-disabledrows>`